krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 </div>

-We note that while the values measured along a sample path can be volatile, the long-run averages along that path often stabilize and converge to a finite value.
+We note that while the values measured along a sample path can be volatile, the long-run averages along that path stabilize and converge to a finite value.

 We call a system of presences *convergent* if there exists a sufficiently long